danijar/computer-game/ROADMAP.md

 Finished
 --------
+- Implement second use case of key() callback
+	- accepts a function as second parameter that gets executed on key down
+	- refacor code for flashlight and placement of barrels and magic cubes
+- Desaturate colors in low light
 - Merge terrain branch back into master and continue there
 - Split into header and source files
 - Implement data manager to store entities in databases